 |To run our firm in an efficient and effective way

 |To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data)

 |To use data analytics to improve our website, products/services, marketing, client relationships and experiences

 If you are the representative of any legal entity other than an individual, we will look after and use any personal information you provide to us on the same basis as set out above.
 It is your responsibility to ensure that you have appropriate procedures in place (including adequate privacy notices and consents pursuant to data protection laws) when you ask us to collect and process personal information for the purposes of your matter.

 Who will we share your personal information with?

 We have relationships with a number of third parties with whom we routinely share personal information.
 These third parties are:

 - the Gambling Commission and other regulators or licensing authorities;

-- companies, organisations and individuals that we introduce you to;
+- companies, organisations and individuals to whom we introduce you;

 - any party linked with you or your business;